all

 --hessian-calc-mode [Analytical|FiniteDifference]

-Shared UMA Hessian engine.
+Shared MLIP Hessian engine.

 FiniteDifference